dolthub/docs/content/getting-started/reading-from-dolt.md

 2 rows in set (0.00 sec)
 ```

+Dolt SQL Server can make your Dolt database into a familiar MySQL-like database that can be connected to using existing tools.

 ## Python

-We can the same set of operations in Python.
+Doltpy is a Python API for Dolt.
 If you haven't installed Doltpy, then refer to the [installation tutorial](installation.md) for details, but if you're using `pip` it's simple:

 ```text
 $ pip install doltpy